Relationship Advice If You Have HIV or AIDS

 • Making home adjustments as needed

-• Recognising health needs and addressing these needs
+• Recognizing health needs and addressing these needs

 • Positively encouraging healthy living and medication use